open-draft/dotalias/README.md

 > In this example, the `utils/` portion of the import is an _alias_ that resolves to the same relative directory.

-This allows for shorter and more manageable imports, also having its applications during library development.
+The issue is that different tools have different declaration format and capabilities of path aliases.
+This means that in order to reuse the same alias across development and testing you are likely to tweak multiple configuration with the setup you cannot directly reuse.
+This increases the maintenance cost of such setup, making aliasing expensive.

-The issue is, different tools configure path aliases in a different way, often resulting in a repetition of the aliases when you wish to reuse the same rules between multiple tools in a single project (i.e. TypeScript and webpack).
-This leads to brittle and unmaintainable configurations whenever you need to use more than one tool.
+### What does Dotalias do?

-This project establishes a single source of truth for path aliases in your projects and derives configurations for various tools based on it.
-You defined aliases once, then plug that definition into whichever tool (or tools) you're using to achieve consistency and maintainability.
+Dotalias establishes a single configuration format for path aliases and compiles it to configurations that different tools can understand.
+Effectively, it abstracts all the hassle of having to configure various tools differently.
+By doing so, you can finally reuse **one** configuration to all the tools you're using.

 ## Getting stated